I-Corps

 *Please note that you should participate in the I-Corps Teams webinars, not the Hubs webinars.

 NASA I-Corps Webinar: NASA holds special I-Corps webinars for firms selected to receive Phase I SBIR and STTR awards.
-The next webinar is expected to take place in June 2024; the date will be announced on our website and via email as soon as it is scheduled.
+The most recent webinar took place on June 13, 2024; check out the slides under the Resources section at the top of this page.

 Phase I Submissions Guidelines